India and Pakistan trade fire and accusations as fears of a wider military confrontation rise

 “The debris of these attacks in now being recovered from a number of locations,” it said.

-Pakistani Information Minister Attaullah Tarar told parliament that so far Pakistan has not responded to India’s missiles attacks, but there will be a response at an appropriate time.
+Pakistani Information Minister Attaullah Tarar told parliament that so far Pakistan has not responded to India’s missiles attacks, but there will be one.

 The Harop drone, produced by Israel’s IAI, is one of several in India’s inventory, according to the International Institute for Strategic Studies' Military Balance report.